Modern Slavery and Ethical Trading Statement 2024

 Aimia have a dedicated team for slavery and human trafficking risks, consisting of relevant leaders of the Human Resources, Technical, Purchasing and Operations functions, as below:

-• Head of HR (David Whittingham)
+• Head of HR (Alex Darby)

 • Technical Director (Alex Wright)